 Why are brand guidelines needed?

 - To create uniformity – brand standards ensure that your brand appears the same no matter where it’s seen.

 - To ease collaboration – brand standards give everyone a clear picture of how the brand is represented.

 - To inspire confidence – brand standards tell the world a brand’s representation has been carefully considered.

 Because I’m a web developer with a background and foundation in design, I get a little grouchier than most when I receive incomplete instructions as to how a brand is represented.
-Too often I’ve seen brand guidelines with well-thought-out examples of how a logo looks on company swag that hundreds of people might see – a coffee mug, for example – but little to nothing about the application of a logo and/or omission of HEX colors on a website that thousands of people will view.
+Too often I’ve seen brand guidelines to the screen printing franchise with well-thought-out examples of how a logo looks on company swag that hundreds of people might see – a coffee mug, for example – but little to nothing about the application of a logo and/or omission of HEX colors on a website that thousands of people will view.